iarsystems/iar-vsc-debug/webviews/listwindow/README.md

 * [Best Practices](https://emotion.sh/docs/best-practices)

 Some styling needs to change dynamically based on some global state, and needs to affect multiple components.
-Such styling are managed by `src/theming.ts`, which changes the values of some CSS variables depending on e.g. whether the view is in focus.
+Such styling is managed by [theming.ts](rendering/styles/theming.ts), which changes the values of some CSS variables depending on e.g. whether the view is in focus.

 ## Thrift bindings